AlannaParsons/new_final_project/planner/PLANNING.md

     - timezones may likely be an issue. revisit with uts eventually
     - could do component pieces instead of seperate page set up. may mess up how back end is used
     - ranks and notes similar front end. edit goals to match?
-    - plan is for data to be stored locally. database set up is for showing purpose
+    - plan is for data to be stored locally. database set up is for showing purpose???
+    - remove all user reference??? data should be held locally... will change ALL db storage usage... unsure...

 # Future Dev